Oral and Maxillofacial Surgery Residency Program

 - Yale Head and Neck Tumor Board

-Residents will be required to identify and work on a research project, and will be provided with research time and faculty mentoring during the program to be enabled to do so.
+Residents will be required to identify and work on a research project, and will be provided with research time and faculty mentoring during the program.
 During the second and fourth years of training, residents will prepare a finished paper and/or abstract for publication and presentation at local or national meetings as well as in-house presentation during an annual research competition.

-Formal teaching rounds take place in the morning, followed by clinical instruction, conferences, lectures.
+Formal teaching rounds take place in the morning, followed by clinical instruction, conferences, and lectures.

-The clinical program provides broad training in the following specialties: dentoalveolar surgery, outpatient anesthesia, facial trauma, craniofacial reconstruction, cleft lip, oral and maxillofacial pathology and reconstructuring and infection management.
+The clinical program provides broad training in the following specialties: dentoalveolar and implant surgery, outpatient anesthesia, facial trauma, craniomaxillofacial/orthognathic reconstruction, cleft lip, oral and maxillofacial pathology and reconstruction, and infection management.

 Program Director, Oral and Maxillofacial Surgery